build-your-own-internet/byoi/chapters/002-smol-internet/README.md

   * checks the destination IP
   * sees that the request is not for itself
   * checks whether or not to forward the packet
-  * finds out that it should route the packets - we'll come back to this
+  * finds out that it should route the packets - Check the end of this chapter for [how does a machine know if it should forward packets](#how-does-a-machine-know-if-it-should-forward-packets)
   * and does an ARP request which finds `pippin`

 `boudi` knows where the packets go and sends them on to `pippin`.
 That's the first half of the process! `pippin` has ping packets!